Zenika/spring-workshop/Slides/03_maven.md

 ## Code generation with Maven

 - Files that can be generated by an automated process should never be commited.
-- Instead, it's a good idea to use Maven to generate the files on each build, and commit the source specifications instead (xsd, wsdl, ...)
+- Instead, it's a good idea to leverage Maven to generate the files on each build, and commit the source specifications instead (xsd, wsdl, ...)
 - Ensures noone will ever modify the generated files and commit them back, which could lead to silent divergence from the original specs.
 - Reduces the code base
 - Easier to maintain
 - Typically removes many false positives from code audit tool reports
 - Only one source of truth.
-Both client and server code are generated from the same informatio,
+Both client and server code are generated from the same information